The Adventures of Sanmao the Waif: Plot

 The film begins in Old Shanghai with a homeless orphan named Sanmao (Three Hairs).
 Constantly battling hunger and coldness, he sleeps in garbage carts and eats anything he can find.
 He tries to mimic the actions of other homeless children, earning money by selling newspapers and picking up cigarette butts.
 However, without any parents or a family, he has no one to teach him how to survive or succeed.

 Sanmao comes across a group of street urchins who - after an initial fight - take him in and look out for him, while working together.
 The little earnings that he manages to make still have to be given to their “Little Boss.”
 Though Sanmao finds camaraderie and friendship with the group of homeless children, he still envies the children who can attend school and who have parents who will buy anything for them.
 However he stays optimistic and resilient, and works hard.

-On Children’s Day, Sanmao is intrigued by celebratory parades in the street.
+On Children's Day, Sanmao is intrigued by celebratory parades in the street.
 He hears announcers shouting that children are the future of the nation and claiming that all children should have rights to good health, education, warmth, comfort and should be loved, protected, and respected.
 But ironically Sanmao and his homeless friends are beaten and chased away from the celebration by policemen when they attempt to join the Boy Scouts marching in the parade.

 One day Sanmao is blamed for stealing a wallet that he found and was trying to return, but he is saved by the “Big Boss.”
-Big Boss convinces Sanmao to work for him with Big Boss’s other “apprentices” as a pickpocket.
+Big Boss convinces Sanmao to work for him with Big Boss's other “apprentices” as a pickpocket.
 Sanmao feels guilty after stealing his first wallet and returns it to the owner, but he is thrown into a cell by the gang and left there for three days without food.
 Afterwards, the Big Boss and his wife dress Sanmao as if he were their son and take him to a department store to shoplift material.
 Upon being caught, they run away, leaving Sanmao behind.
 Sanmao escapes the pursuing shopkeepers and returns to the streets.
 Unable to continue living on the street, Sanmao tries to sell himself (at a far lower price than a doll pictured in a toy-shop window) and is bought by a selfish rich woman who wants to adopt a son.
 Sanmao is renamed "Tom" and he is given etiquette classes to prepare him for the upcoming celebration of his adoption (which takes place in November 1948).
-But Sanmao doesn’t want to become a prim, proper, and obedient “son”.
+But Sanmao does not want to become a prim, proper, and obedient “son”.
 On the night of the celebration, Sanmao goes outside to have a moment alone, and he sees his homeless friends outside the gates.
-They're hungry and he lets them in to give them food.
+They are hungry and he lets them in to give them food.
 The homeless children overrun the party, which comes to a chaotic end, and Sanmao flees the lavish home along with the other boys.